gabecampb/gabecampb.github.io/docs/home.md

 The repo for the project is <a href="https://github.com/gabecampb/piculet">here</a>.
-Most importantly, the specification of the platform can be downloaded from
+Most importantly, the platform spec can be downloaded from
 <a href="https://github.com/gabecampb/piculet/blob/main/piculet029.pdf">here</a>.

 While you can tell some parts of it were designed by an amateur, Piculet was